mxriverlynn/mustbe/readme.md

 ### Configure Once In Your App

-In your app.js (or whatever bootstraps your app), require the mustBe module, and also bring in a mustbe-config module which you will define in a moment.
+In your app.js (or whatever bootstraps your app), require the MustBe module, and also bring in a mustbe-config module which you will define in a moment.

 Call the `.config` method